 Breakfast at 8AM, departure from the hotel at 9AM and then mount up to ride out at 10AM.

 Today, you will ride through the Côtes de Blaye and the Côtes de Bourg in hilly and lush landscape.
-Lunch will be a picnic at a wine producers’ place at Lamothe castle and showcase tasting of the Côte de Bourg.
+Lunch will be a picnic at a wine producers’ place at Lamothe castle and include a tasting of the Côte de Bourg.

 At around 3PM, you’ll mount back up and ride toward Cubnezais through a flatter landscape good for longer trots and canters.
 You’ll enjoy the micro climate en route, with distinct areas of humid zones.